agama-project/agama-project.github.io/docs/user/unattended/storage.md

 ```

 On the other hand, the string "\*" allows to match all the devices from the current context, if
 there is any.
 In other words, the two following search sections are equivalent.
+This is specially
+useful to match all partitions or logical volumes in a device, no matter whether there is any.

 ```json
 { "search": "*" }